 It's a brief flashback.
 A quick scene of father and daughter revealing that Hector was actually the writer of the famous song, "Remember Me."
 We go back to present day, and are met with Miguel's dialogue as he realizes Hector is the rightful songwriter.

 But too many flashbacks are confusing and make it hard to follow your current narrative.
 So once again, make sure it’s motivated and necessary to your character and story.
-But if done right, it’s another easy way to reveal information.
+But if done right, writing a flashback is another easy way to reveal information.

 Narrating Exposition